An Overview of SUMIF Function | Microsoft Excel

 A numerical value which is the summation of the range or the sum_range argument.

-Example of SUMIF Function
+Example of the SUMIF Function

 Let’s consider a sales report of an imaginary consumer electronics shop.
 In the sales report, the Category column has 3 types of product names.
 Next, the Model column has different product model names corresponding to each product category.
 Finally, the Sales column has the sales amount in dollars for each of the product models.